 \subsection{General definitions}

-To systematise decision making, research in various fields have been carried out with the aim of providing decision makers with conceptual understanding and methodical ways to analyse and reason about different alternatives.
+To systematise decision making, research in various fields has been carried out with the aim of providing decision makers with conceptual understanding and methodical ways to analyse and reason about different alternatives.
 In decision theory, two factors have been identified that increase the complexity of decision-making problems, namely \textit{uncertainty} and \textit{risk}~\cite{Park2017}.

-The awareness about the distinction between uncertainty and risk has been present for decades in the field of economics.
-In 1921, Frank H. Knight made an explicit distinction between uncertainty and risk in his classic of economic theory presented in~\cite{knight1921risk}.
+The awareness of the distinction between uncertainty and risk has been present for decades in the field of economics.
+In 1921, Frank H. Knight made an explicit distinction between uncertainty and risk in his classic economic theory presented in~\cite{knight1921risk}.
 Knight defines uncertainty as a decision-making situation in which the likelihoods of alternative outcomes are unknown to the decision maker or are impossible to form, i.e., incalculable due to their uniqueness or due to their irregularity.
-Risk, on the other hand, is present when all outcomes and their probability of occurrence are known either a priori or from statistics gathered from past experience.\footnote{Despite such clear distinction between uncertainty and risk, there have been also attempts to view these two terms as the same concept.
-For example, in 1966, the Committee on General Insurance Terminology defined risk as ``uncertainty as to the outcome of an event when two or more possibilities exist".
-This definition has been widely criticised due to its inability to distinguish between risk and uncertainty with respect to the probability distribution of outcomes~\cite{head1967alternative}.
-Another example is the handbook for risk management, where risk is defined as ``uncertainty that, if it occurs, will have a positive or negative effect on achievement of objectives"~\cite{hillson2016risk}.
-This means that risk is a subset of uncertainties that matter to the decision maker, i.e., affect the achievement of the decision maker's objectives.
-The authors also argue that Knight's distinction between risk and uncertainty is useful as a mathematical theory but that it may not yield useful solutions in practice.}
+Risk, on the other hand, is present when all outcomes and their probability of occurrence are known either a priori or from statistics gathered from past experience.

 Similar knowledge can be found in game theory, where decision making is classified according to whether it is affected by certainty, uncertainty, and risk~\cite{luce1989games}.
 Certainty is defined as the situation in which the decision maker knows the exact outcome of alternatives, while uncertainty and risk are defined similarly to Knight's definitions.